anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 1. All Officers other than President are subject to yearly review and reelection by League vote.

 ### Umpires
-Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility Uniforms](#team-rosters-players-and-eligibility-uniforms) of the By-Laws, except where specified.
+Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the By-Laws, except where specified.

 ## Meetings